 The targeted advertising services offered by Internet giants like Google and Facebook are popular with many marketers, who often find the platforms offer simplicity, large audiences, and efficiency.
 These “walled gardens” can be especially appealing to advertisers under pressure to deliver instant results.

 But cross-channel marketing is about more than connecting web or mobile to social.
-And many marketers discover that the more customer information they share with these platforms, the less control they have over their data and their customer relationships.
+And many marketers discover that the more customer information they share with these platforms, the less control they have over their first-party data and their customer relationships.

-These marketers are turning to open platforms to ensure that they keep vital control of their data.
-Open platforms offer crucial value that walled gardens don’t: a true relationship with your customers, and complete ownership of your data and the customer journey.
+These marketers are turning to open data platforms to ensure that they keep vital control of their data.
+Open data platforms offer crucial value that walled gardens don’t: a true relationship with your customers, and complete ownership of your data and the customer journey.

 To explain why open platforms are the key to fulfilling a cross-channel identity strategy, here are four reasons why open platforms are so important for marketers: